My lip quivered.

 It took me many years of trial and error to figure out how my struggles would show in my body.
 I know when I’m stressed when my neck and shoulders are tight.
 I know when I’m working too hard because my back hurts.

 You may have situations that trigger you to tense up too.
 That’s why it’s so important to take time to notice these things and become more aware of them.
 You can cut off a lot of pain and anguish with a little self-awareness.
-You can react before they become too painful
+You can be proactive before they become too painful.

 How do you practice being a little more self-aware so you can grow from a situation?